Theatrical producer: Managerial role

+Levels of involvement

-In the commercial world of Broadway, New York City and West End, London and touring, both nationally and internationally, producers are expected to be active members of the team, and their names appear above the show title.
-However, many "producers" are really investors or the theatre owner, and claim no say in running the production.
+In the commercial world of Broadway and West End, it is common to list the producer's name above show titles, however, many producers are really investors or the theatre owner, and claim no say in running the production.
 A producer credit occasionally applies to people who perform special important services, such as finding a theatre or a star—but normally, the credit for such roles is associate producer.
-The producer works closely with the production team and cast to make all final decisions.
-The producer, ultimately, is one of the most important roles in a theatrical production.